ayrat555/ayrat555.github.io/_posts/2018-06-02-node-discovery.md

 ### Introduction

-Warning: This post is in early stage.
+Ethereum is a decentralized platform where each second nodes on the network send zillion messages to each other.
+Message contents depend on communicaton protocol (swarm, eth, whisper).
+Nodes need a way to find other nodes.
+This post will try to give a concise description of node discovery implementation in [Mana Project](https://github.com/poanetwork/mana) - Ethereum client written in Elixir.

-### Background
+### Kademlia

+Ethereum nodes find each other using node discovery protocol based on Kademlia algorithm.

+[Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) is a distributed hash table for decentralized peer-to-peer computer networks designed by Petar Maymounkov and David Mazières in 2002.
+It specifies the structure of the network and the exchange of information through node lookups.

-#### Kademlia
+#### Storage

-Ethereum nodes connect with each other using RLPx - node discovery protocol based on Kademlia algorithm.
-Kademlia stores nodes it knows about in routing table.
-Routing table consists of buckets, nodes are stored in buckets.
+Kademlia stores nodes it knows about in a routing table.
+A routing table consists of buckets, nodes are stored in this buckets.

 The novely of Kadmlia algorithm is the XOR metric it uses.
-Each node is identified by unique key, distance between nodes is defined as XOR of their keys.
-Buckets contain nodes with common prefix with current node so they are closer by XOR metric
+Each node is identified by a unique key, distance between nodes is defined as XOR of their keys.
+Each Bucket contains `k` nodes (that's why they're called k-buckets) with a common prefix in relation to a current node.
+K-buckets are kept sorted by time last seen - least-recently seen node at the head, most-recently seen at the tail. `k` is a system wide replication parameter, `k` is chosen such that any given `k` nodes are very unlikely to fail within an hour of each other.

-Kademlia parameters (that is currently used in implementation):
+#### Protocol

+Kademlia's paper defines four RPCs: PING, STORE, FIND_NODE, FIND_VALUE.
+When a Kademlia node receive any message (request or reply) from another node, it updates appropriate k-bucket for the sender's node id.
+.
+In Ethereum's version of the algorithm distributed hash table related features are excluded.
+So FIND_VALUE and STORE RPCs are not implemented.
+Ethereum's node discovery consists of four packets:

+- `Ping` - pings a node in the network.
+- `Pong` - response to ping packet.
+Returns data from ping message.
+- `FindNeighbours` - find the closest (by common prefix distance) nodes to specified node id.
-- `k` - bucket size
+- `Neighbours` - response to FindNeighbours packet.

+The most important part of Kademlia algorithm is a node lookup procedure which is used for initial population of a routing table.
+Node lookup is a recursive procedure.
+The initiator sends parallel, asynchronous `FindNeighbours` RPCs to the `alpha` nodes it has chosen. `alpha` is a system-wide concurrency parameter.
+In the recursive step, the initiator resends `FindNeighbours` to `alpha` nodes it has learned about from previous RPCs.

+##### Algorithm

+Kademlia parameters:

 - `alpha` - concurrency
 - `key size` - 160 bits (as described in paper)